 Since 2007, the three-year doctoral program of the Berlin School of Mind and Brain has been preparing junior scientists for this challenging interdisciplinary work and has received national and internal recognition for its achievements.
 In addition to the continuing education and training for doctoral candidates, in 2013 the School set up a highly successful interdisciplinary two-year Master’s program (M.A./Mind track and M.Sc./Brain track).
-The extensive structured postdoctoral program with ample research and career development opportunities existed for five years from 2012 until 2017.
+The extensive structured postdoctoral program with ample research and career development opportunities existed for seven years from 2012 until 2019.

 In 2017, the Berlin School of Mind and Brain won the first prize in the Einstein Doctoral Programme 2017–2019 competition for the best structured doctoral programs at Berlin universities.

 Program flier download (pdf 400 kb)

 Based at Humboldt-Universität zu Berlin, the graduate school plays an essential role in the close integration of university research in the greater Berlin area (Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin and the universities of Potsdam, Leipzig, Magdeburg), clinical research (Charité University Medical School) and non-university research (Max Planck institutes in Berlin and Leipzig; Max Delbrück Center for Molecular Medicine).

 Building on the thriving research environment in Berlin, the Berlin School of Mind and Brain focuses on six research topics covering important cognitive abilities, their development, and their disorders:

 - Social cognition / human sociality and the brain